4, 5, 7, Days Classic Inca Trail Availability

 What time of year is the best time to do the Inca trail?

 The best season to hike the Inca trail is the dry season, which is from April to August every year.
 During Cusco’s dry season it’s less likely to rain, with daily sunshine the norm and beautiful weather the standard.
 The peak tourism season in Cusco is between the months of May and July, which is due to the weather.

 What is the process for getting Inca Trail permits?

 WHAT TO DO IF THE CLASSIC INCA TRAIL IS SOLD OUT FOR YOUR DESIRED DATES?

-If permits are sold out for the Classic Inca Trail on your preferred date, “don’t get stressed out,” you have so many options that will still allow you to trek and enjoy the Andes on the way to MACHU PICCHU.
+If permits are sold out for the Classic Inca Trail to Machu Picchu on your preferred date, “don’t get stressed out,” you have so many options that will still allow you to trek and enjoy the Andes on the way to MACHU PICCHU.
 Alternative treks are just as beautiful as the Inca Trail.
 They are less crowded because we take you OFF the beaten track” in the Andes and we make sure you don’t miss anything on your trek to MACHU PICCHU.